bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 new file.
 So let&apos;s call this new, one word we&apos;re using underscore file.

-So new file added in demo mode.
+New file added in demo mode.
 My changes throw away file.
 Now I&apos;ve got new file, I&apos;ve got my README.
 Ultimately though, I don&apos;t want to be doing editing on GitHub.
 What I want to be doing is editing on my actual computer.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-7">1.7 Tools of Internet Publishing -- Part 2 (6:56)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->